 Go so easy on yourself that you can be accused of taking a holiday.

-Wash your hands and be very nice to your emotions.
+And be very nice to your emotions.